EDITOR’S NOTE: Some names have been changed for anonymity.

 “Regrettably, there was an incident on campus involving several University staff members.
 Student Affairs and the Department of Public Safety worked cooperatively to investigate the incident thoroughly and have taken appropriate action,” according to a statement issued by Public Relations on Jan.
 31. Farmer, Dean of Student Affairs Mark Davis, and Associate Dean of Students Jon Mathis declined to comment.

 On Dec.
 16, after an evening get-together at Harri’s on-campus apartment, six staff members and Patag’s husband, Alex Patag, went into Morgan Hall and spray-painted on its walls, according to University staff member Kate Wilson (name changed), who said the group also “discharged a fire extinguisher and ran from the ensuing fire alarm.”
+Patag herself attended the get-together but did not follow the group to Morgan Hall, she wrote in an email.

 “Morgan was about to be demolished after fall semester close-down, and the incident occurred after students had left campus for Christmas break,” Wilson said.
 “The idea to go spray-paint originated at a staff Christmas party that evening on 12/16, as result of seeing posted Facebook and Snapchat photos of Morgan residents also spray-painting random messages on the walls as they left for break.”